There are around 3,600 fixed-speed cameras in the UK. But that doesn’t stop millions of motorists from breaking the speed limit every year.

 Since they first appeared on Britain’s roads 30 years ago, speed cameras have caused controversy.
 Opponents claim they are there to generate revenue rather than improve road safety, as drivers caught breaking the speed limit must pay hefty fines of at least £100.

 If you’ve been caught speeding, you may have been offered to take a speed awareness course instead of being landed with a fine and three penalty points on your license.
-In this article, we’ll answer the question, “what is a speed awareness course?” whilst running you through all the specific you may need to know.
+In this article, we’ll answer the question, “what is a speed awareness course?” whilst running you through all the specifics you may need to know.

 Also known as “driver awareness courses”, speed awareness courses are sometimes offered to motorists who have committed minor driving offences.